Alyssa Reid: 2011–2017: Touring, Time Bomb, Phoenix and singles

 On October 1, 2011, Reid began touring with Neverest for the Canadian Tour 2011.
 Reid started her first UK Tour in April 2012 by promoting her single "Alone Again".
 During this time, Reid was also featured on Wax Records label-mate Jesse Labelle's 2012 single "Heartbreak Coverup".

 In September 2013, Reid released the single "Satisfaction Guaranteed", which rose to #25 on the Canadian Hot 100.
 On February 11, 2014, her second studio album Time Bomb was released.
-It featured "Hurricane" (released in the same year), and two other singles ("Running Guns" and "Satisfaction Guaranteed") that had been released a year earlier.
+It features 12 songs including "Hurricane" (released in the same year), and two other singles ("Running Guns" and "Satisfaction Guaranteed") that had been released a year earlier.
 Reid, along with Danny Fernandes and JRDN, joined Hedley on their Wild Live 2014 Canadian Tour, which began on February 14, 2014.
 Reid also toured across Canada alongside label-mate Virginia to Vegas for her "The Time Bomb Tour", which began October 16, 2014.

 On July 10, 2015, Reid released a new single titled "Dangerous", featuring The Heist.
 She released "Tomorrow" on November 2 of the same year.
 Reid's third album Phoenix was released on November 27, 2015.

 On June 6, 2016, Reid announced that her single "Rollercoaster" would be released on June 17, and will be featured on her upcoming fourth album.
 Said album has yet to materialise with the singles "The Badlands" and "High".